mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 MIE will report on the number of CDA formatted documents reconciled via our reconciliation process.

 Following each reconcile, if a temporary CDA for the chart is created as part of the process, it will be validated to ensure the reconciled data can be incorporated into a CDA created free of schematic errors (the CDA document will *NOT* be kept, only the result of the validation).
 Additionally, any client complaints that data is not being imported correctly from the tool will be tracked, investigated, and reported.
+This will be reported as a CDA validation rate.

 #### Expected Outcome(s)

-It is expected that errored reconciliations and invalid CDA checks should be extremely rare.
+It is expected that errored reconciliations and invalid CDA checks should be rare.
+Our success rate should be at least 90%, and any failures should be in CDA failures only and not XML failures that do not allow processing of the documents.

 #### Care Setting(s)